alexr1993/reddit-bot/README.md

 To start off I am going to cheat by using references people have pointed out already, perhaps by text or by posting that captain america "I get that reference" gif

+The criteria for success of this project is the ability to identify a thread or comment as being a reference to a previous thread, at very least inside a given timeframe such as a week.

+The optimistic aim is to be able to classify new posts as being completely original or a reference/repost before it reaches hot/front page or a human user points it out.

 01/10/13: